kevinlawler/KLSingleton/README.md

 [[MYSubclass alloc] init]   //bad style, but safe to call any number of times
 </pre>

-If you need to lazily allocate a large instance variable use `dispatch_once` in the getter.
-You might do this if, for instance, you needed 500MB of workspace but did not want that memory to be allocated on startup.

 ## Future Directions

 1. This has been tested on ARC only.
 Test on projects without ARC support.